 TV & Movies

-Is The Buccaneers Season 3 Happening?
+The Buccaneers Has Been Renewed For Season 3

-The Buccaneers Season 2 finale ends on more than one twisty cliffhanger involving the show’s long-running love triangle.
+The Buccaneers Season 2 finale ended on more than one twisty cliffhanger involving the show’s long-running love triangle.
 (Spoilers ahead!)
 After having an affair with Lizzy, Theo announced at the masquerade ball that he would be leaving Nan and giving up his title.
 While Nan had spent much of the season pining after Guy, learning that she was pregnant prompted her to seek the security of her marriage.
 But with Theo’s surprise announcement — and Guy married to his Italian friend, Paloma, after a drunken night out — the Aug.
-6 finale ends with Nan running away to an unknown destination.
+6 finale ended with Nan running away to an unknown destination.

 All this to say, it’s time to start theorizing about The Buccaneers Season 3.
-Here’s everything to know about the potential third entry in the modern-spirited adaptation of Edith Wharton’s work.
+Here’s everything to know about the third entry in the modern-spirited adaptation of Edith Wharton’s work.

 Has The Buccaneers Been Renewed?